dormant-chicken/sortty/README.md

 # sorTTY
-sorTTY - A program to visualize sorting algorithms in your unix terminal / TTY, written in python and ncurses
+sorTTY - A lightweight program to visualize sorting algorithms in your unix terminal / TTY, written in python and ncurses

 <br>